tigerBeh12/CryptographProject2022/Bitcoin_testnet/README.md

 ### Guid

 If you want to check up above works, you can go to https://www.blockchain.com/btc-testnet/address/n1WbphJqRMJBB76nRQxCXMRqNFcqaAYqqe for the detail of this address.
-Note that the account balance may be empty because we probably has repaid the borrowed BTC, which you could find these transactions on the website.
+Note that the account balance may be empty because we probably have repaid the borrowed BTC, which you could find these transactions on the website.
 ### Developers

 Yang Kunyang